-The game that almost 'killed' international rugby
+The infamous game that almost killed international rugby

 Sporting fixtures across the country were cancelled, however the newly installed undersoil heating at Murrayfield and an army of volunteers with snow shovels ensured the February game between Scotland and Wales went ahead.

-However, many of the 60,000 who braved the bitter cold may have wished it had not.
+However, many of the 60,000 who braved the bitter cold may have wished they had not.

 Wales won 6-0.
-Though at the time such a scoreline was commonplace, what had purists crying into their beer were the tactics employed that day by the visitors that yielded an astonishing 111 line-outs.
+Although at the time such a scoreline was commonplace, the aspect that had purists crying into their beer were the tactics employed that day by the visitors - tactics that yielded an astonishing 111 line-outs.
 The average for international rugby today is rarely more than 20.

 As Denis Busher of the Daily Herald wrote at the time: "International rugby is in its death throes as a spectator sport.
 Wales won carrying 'modern' power rugby to its logical conclusion."